 Story Analysis

-Magic realism is the hallmark of Latin American literature that seamlessly integrates the magic in their lowbrow folklore stories into the realism in highbrow literary fiction.
-It’s no wonder that we have so many Nobel Prize winners from that region – Julio Cortázar, Carlos Fuentes, and Gárcia Márquez.
+Magic realism is the hallmark of Latin American literature.
+This genre seamlessly integrates the magic from their simplistic folklore stories with the realism in intellectual literary fiction.
+Little wonder we have so many Nobel Prize winning writers from that region alone: Gabriela Mistral, Miguel Angel Asturias (considered as pioneer of Magical Realism), Pablo Neruda, Octavio Paz, Mario Vargas Llosa, and of course Gabriel García Márquez.
+From the winners, all used magic realism in some form except Gabriela Mistral, Octavio Paz.

-We have a male angel who’s the very old man with enormous wings who appears out of nowhere and lands up in the backyard of Pelayo and Elisenda, who have a sick baby in the house.
-At first, they are horrified at the sight of the old man, but on closer look, they find him familiar.
+We have an angel in the form of a very old man with enormous wings specified in the story title.
+He lands out-of-nowhere in the backyard of Pelayo and Elisenda, who have a sick baby in the house.
+At first, they are horrified at the strange sighting, but on closer look, they find him familiar.

-Their wise neighbour declares that he’s an angel because of the wings.
-Father Gonzaga, the local priest, cannot come to terms with the fact that an old man who looks like a ragpicker, covered with lice and dirty, stinky wings can be an angel.
-He writes to his higher authorities in the church for answers, and they are as clueless as him about the old man with wings, as they are about everything in life and after.
+A wise neighbour declares he’s an angel because of the wings.
+Father Gonzaga, the local priest, cannot come to terms with the fact that an old man who looks like a ragpicker, who’s covered with lice and has dirty, stinky wings can be a divine angel.
+The irony is Christ was born to a poor carpenter’s family in an inconsequential manger.
+Gonzaga writes to the parish higher authorities for answers.
+But they are as clueless as him about the old man with wings, as they are arguably about everything else in life and after.

-If the couple isolates the old man with wings who becomes the proverbial golden goose and ‘rags-to-riches’ story for them as they build a huge mansion, then the visitors make a mockery out of him.
-From throwing fruit peels to breakfast leftovers, to physically injuring him, they treat the man no less than a circus animal for their cruel entertainment until they move on to the next trend – the spider woman in this story.
+If the couple isolates the old man with wings, their proverbial golden goose that makes theirs a classic ‘rags-to-riches’ story, then the visitors make a mockery out of him.
+From throwing fruit peels to breakfast leftovers and physically injuring him, they treat the old man like a circus animal for their sadistic entertainment until they move on to the next shiny object—the spider woman in this story.

 Márquez drives home the message that there is beauty everywhere.
 We just need to put our heart into our eyes.
 He does this effectively with the use of beautiful language and mechanism of contrasts.

-I’ll conclude with this quote by Gabriel Garcia Marquez –
+On that point to ponder, I’ll conclude my analysis with this classic quote by Gabriel Garcia Marquez.

 “Fiction was invented the day Jonah arrived home and told his wife that he was three days late because he had been swallowed by a whale.”